quang-do-se/spring-cert/01-container-dependency-and-ioc.md

     - `postProcessBeforeInitialization`: post-processors that populate beans via marker interfaces or the like will implement this.
 This is applied **before** any bean initialization callbacks (like `InitializingBean's afterPropertiesSet` or a custom `init-method`).

     - `postProcessAfterInitialization`: post-processors that wrap beans with proxies will normally implement this.
+This is applied **after** any bean initialization callbacks (like `InitializingBean's afterPropertiesSet` or a custom `init-method`).

 - `BeanFactoryPostProcessor`: Factory hook that allows for custom modification of an application context's **bean definitions**, adapting the bean property values of the context's underlying bean factory.